+- Internal contacts:

+- staff

+- call centres

+- board members.

+- Tenants, residents and their families:

+- those most at risk

+- vulnerable people

+- those who remain in their homes on upper floors.

+- External contacts:

+- media

+- local agencies

+- contractors

+- local politicians.

-What information needs to be given and to whom?When does the information need to be given?
-How will the information be given?
-Internal contacts: staff call centres board members.
-Tenants, residents and their families: those most at risk vulnerable people those who remain in their homes on upper floors.
-External contacts: media local agencies contractors local politicians.
-For tenants and residents: at tenancy sign up through a tenants' flood pack.
-For communities: consider what forms of communication work effectively in your community and whether these will be available during a flood.
-For non-English speakers: think about whether there is a need for translation.
-For those hard to reach: Use social media and your website to give updates.
-Use local media, as radio and print can be effective.
-Think about who your local contacts are.
-Consider running a Flood Fair for communities and individuals who have been affected by or who are at risk of flooding.
+- During a flood. at tenancy sign up - After a flood. through a tenants' flood pack. - For communities: consider what forms of communication work effectively in your community and whether these will be available during a flood. - For non-English speakers: think about whether there is a need for translation. - For those hard to reach: - Use social media and your website to give updates. - Use local media, as radio and print can be effective.
+Think about who your local contacts are. - Consider running a Flood Fair for communities and individuals who have been affected by or who are at risk of flooding.